 I do not offer ANY make-up work.
-Your exams and quizzes (tests) are when they are - not early nor later.
+Your exams and written assignments are when they are - not early, nor later.

-If you miss a quiz/exam/test due to: ANY REASON ... you miss the quiz and do not have the right to take it at a later date
+If you miss an exam or assignment due to: ANY REASON ... you miss the exam or assignment and do not have the right to take it or submit at a later date